 The Australian Cattle Dog or ‘Blue Heeler’ comes in at 10th in Australia’s most popular dog breeds and it’s easy to see why.
 Stocky, short-haired and intelligent, these pups are built to not only thrive in the Australian climate but work in it too.

 Cats of all breeds always seem to love the warmer weather, finding patches of sun to lay in.
 Longer haired breeds can overheat without adequate cooling and access to water, and it’s important to always bring your cat inside at night so they don’t attack any native wildlife.
+You can also go for some crossbred dog breeds such as Labradoodle and Groodle.

 Being aware of heatstroke